-Given the fact that today we download a host of apps on our smartphones, and rely on most of them on an almost day-to-day basis, we require a smartphone which lets us switch between the apps faster.
+Given the fact that today we download a host of apps on our smartphones, and rely on most of them on an almost day-to-day basis, we require a smartphone that lets us switch between the apps faster.
 On average, we use around 25 apps a month, and between 9 – 12 apps a day.

-From the apps we use to chat, such as WhatsApp and Telegram, to social media apps like Instagram, Twitter and Facebook, we rely on multiple apps, and when we use a smartphone, we switch between multiple apps for different reasons.
+From the apps we use to chat, such as WhatsApp and Telegram, to social media apps like Instagram, Twitter, and Facebook, we rely on multiple apps, and when we use a smartphone, we switch between multiple apps for different reasons.